- 6:00 PM - 7:00 PM Reception and Networking

 Behind Dr. Ingham's user-friendly approach lies a wealth of knowledge gained from years of research into the organisms which make up the soil web of life.
 Her goal is to translate this knowledge into actions that ensure a healthy food web that promotes healthy plant growth.

+Click here to download the flyer for this event.
 Note, this event will be held at MICDS in the new McDonnell Science Technology Engineering and Math (STEM) Facility Auditorium.
 Click here for detailed directions on where to park, etc.

 The registration deadline for this event is Thursday, October 26.
 Please register below.